Wednesday, August 10, 2011

 MS Latin 9428, fol.
 89r

-Master Mahiet and Workshop, Martyrdom of St. Lawrence
+Master Mahiet and Workshop, Saint Lawrence Distributing Bread and the Martyrdom of Saint Lawrence

 From Speculum historiale by Vincentius Bellovacensis